Arcueid88/Getting-and-Cleaning-Data/README.md

 Step 2: Move the data into my R working directory.
 (D:\R)

 Step 3: Run run_analysis.R which is written in my R working directory.

+Step 4: Use data <- read.table("final_dataset_with_avg.txt") to read the data.
+(Note: It is 180x68 because there are 30 subjects and 6 activities)